 Teaching Drafting and Transactional Skills: The Basics and Beyond

-Emory Law’s Center for Transactional Law and Practice is delighted and proud to host its first national conference: “Teaching Drafting and Transactional Skills: The Basics and Beyond.”
+Emory Law’s Center for Transactional Law and Practice was delighted and proud to host its first national conference: “Teaching Drafting and Transactional Skills: The Basics and Beyond.”

-This conference offers those who teach drafting and transactional skills the knowledge and tools they need to comprehensively train students who are studying these areas of law.
-The conference includes sessions for beginning, experienced, and potential teachers of drafting and other transactional skills.
-Conference participants will have the opportunity to learn new substantive material and to explore methods of teaching that material.
-Panels will explore how to create contract drafting exercises, the impact of information technology on contract drafting, and how to teach transactional skills in clinics, in simulation courses, in first-year and upper-level doctrinal courses, and in first-year writing courses.
-In addition, panels will cover the basics of contract drafting, due diligence, and third-party opinion letters.
-Finally, the conference will offer those at the forefront of developing these new courses a forum in which to exchange ideas about teaching, and promoting the teaching of, transactional law and skills.
+This conference offered those who teach drafting and transactional skills the knowledge and tools they need to comprehensively train students who are studying these areas of law.
+The conference included sessions for beginning, experienced, and potential teachers of drafting and other transactional skills.
+Conference participants had the opportunity to learn new substantive material and to explore methods of teaching that material.
+Panels explored how to create contract drafting exercises, the impact of information technology on contract drafting, and how to teach transactional skills in clinics, in simulation courses, in first-year and upper-level doctrinal courses, and in first-year writing courses.
+In addition, panels covered the basics of contract drafting, due diligence, and third-party opinion letters.
+Finally, the conference offered those at the forefront of developing these new courses a forum in which to exchange ideas about teaching, and promoting the teaching of, transactional law and skills.

 - J. Lyn Entrikin Goering, Washburn University School of Law

 - George W. Kuney, University of Tennessee College of Law

 - Richard K. Neumann Jr., Hofstra University School of Law

 - Sue Payne, Northwestern University School of Law